hswlab/GeminiNet/README.md

 [![Downloads](https://img.shields.io/github/v/release/hswlab/GeminiNet)](https://github.com/hswlab/GeminiNet/releases/latest)

 GeminiNet is a graphical user interface for chatting with the official Gemini API.
 It is still in development.
 You can have a try on windows or linux.
-You need an ApiKey to enable the Chat function
+You need an ApiKey to enable the chat function, that you can get here for free: https://ai.google.dev/gemini-api/docs/api-key?hl=de&authuser=1

 [![GitHub release (with filter)](https://img.shields.io/github/downloads/hswlab/GeminiNet/total?style=for-the-badge&label=download%20GeminiNet
 )](https://github.com/hswlab/GeminiNet/releases/latest)